dotnet/corefx/Documentation/building/code-coverage.md

 You can perform code coverage runs locally on your own machine.
 Normally to build your entire CoreFX repo, from the root of your repo you'd run:

     build
+    build-tests

-To include code coverage in this run, augment it with the `coverage` argument:
+To include code coverage in this run, augment the `build-tests` call with the `coverage` argument:

+    build
-    build -coverage
+    build-tests -coverage

 This will do the build and testing as with the normal ```build```, but it will run the tests using the OpenCover tool.
 A resulting index.htm file providing the results of the run will be available at: